Harry Potter: Voldemort returns

-In Harry's fourth year of school (detailed in Harry Potter and the Goblet of Fire), he is unwillingly entered in the Triwizard Tournament, a contest between schools of witchcraft and wizardry.
-Harry is Hogwarts' second participant after Cedric Diggory, an unusual occurrence that causes his friends to distance themselves from him.
-He competes against schools Beauxbatons and Durmstrang with the help of the new Defence Against the Dark Arts professor, Alastor "Mad-Eye" Moody.
-Harry claims the Triwizard Cup with Cedric, but in doing so is teleported to a graveyard where Voldemort's supporters convene.
-Moody reveals himself be to Barty Crouch, Jr, a Death Eater.
-Harry manages to escape, but Cedric is killed and Voldemort is resurrected using Harry's blood.
+In Harry's fourth year of school (detailed in Harry Potter and the Goblet of Fire), Hogwarts hosts the Triwizard Tournament, a contest between Hogwarts and the schools Beauxbatons and Durmstrang.
+Harry is unwillingly entered into the contest, becoming Hogwarts' second participant after Cedric Diggory, an unusual occurrence that causes his friends to distance themselves from him.
+Harry claims the Triwizard Cup with Cedric, but he is teleported to a graveyard where Pettigrew kills Cedric, then resurrects Voldemort using Harry's blood.
+Voldemort convenes his supporters, the Death Eaters, and Harry manages to escape after a duel with Voldemort.
+Upon returning to Hogwarts, it is revealed that a Death Eater, Barty Crouch, Jr, in disguise as the new Defence Against the Dark Arts professor, Alastor "Mad-Eye" Moody, engineered Harry's entry into the tournament, secretly helped him, and had him teleported to Voldemort.

 In the fifth book, Harry Potter and the Order of the Phoenix, the Ministry of Magic refuses to believe that Voldemort has returned.
-Dumbledore re-activates the Order of the Phoenix, a secret society to counter Voldemort; meanwhile, the Ministry appoints Dolores Umbridge as the High Inquisitor of Hogwarts.
-Umbridge bans the Defense Against the Dark Arts; in response, Hermione and Ron form "Dumbledore's Army", a secret group where Harry teaches what Umbridge forbids.
-Harry is punished for disobeying Umbridge, and dreams of a dark corridor in the Ministry of Magic.
-Near the end of the book, Harry falsely dreams of Sirius being tortured; he races to the Ministry where he faces Death Eaters.
-The Order of the Phoenix saves the teenagers' lives, but Sirius is killed.
-A prophecy concerning Harry and Voldemort is then revealed: one must die at the hands of the other.
+Dumbledore re-activates the Order of the Phoenix, a secret society to counter Voldemort; meanwhile, the Ministry tightens control of Hogwarts by appointing Dolores Umbridge as High Inquisitor of Hogwarts, and she gradually increases her powers.
+When Umbridge bans practical teaching of Defence Against the Dark Arts, Harry, Ron and Hermione form "Dumbledore's Army", a secret group to continue the teachings.
+Harry has recurring dreams of a dark corridor in the Ministry of Magic, eventually dreaming that Sirius is being tortured there.
+He races to the Ministry with his friends, but it is a trap, planted in his head by Voldemort.
+The group are attacked by Death Eaters and saved by the Order of the Phoenix, but Sirius is killed in the battle.
+A duel between Dumbledore and Voldemort convinces the ministry of Voldemort's return.
+A prophecy concerning Harry and Voldemort is revealed: one must die at the hands of the other.

-In the sixth book, Harry Potter and the Half-Blood Prince, Snape teaches Defense Against the Dark Arts while Horace Slughorn becomes the Potions master.
+In the sixth book, Harry Potter and the Half-Blood Prince, Snape teaches Defence Against the Dark Arts while Horace Slughorn becomes the Potions master.
 Harry finds an old textbook with annotations by the Half-Blood Prince, due to which he achieves success in Potions class.
-Harry also takes lessons with Dumbledore, viewing memories about the early life of Voldemort in a device called a Pensieve.
+Harry also takes private sessions with Dumbledore, viewing memories about the early life of Voldemort in a device called a Pensieve.
 Harry learns from a drunken Slughorn that he used to teach Tom Riddle, and that Voldemort divided his soul into pieces, creating a series of Horcruxes.
 Harry and Dumbledore travel to a distant lake to destroy a Horcrux; they succeed, but Dumbledore weakens.
 On their return, they find Draco Malfoy and Death Eaters attacking the school.
 The book ends with the killing of Dumbledore by Professor Snape, the titular Half-Blood Prince.